arm-developer-tools/windowsperf/wperf/README.md

         counts.

     -i
-        Specify counting interval in seconds, `0` seconds is allowed.
+        Specify counting interval. `0` seconds is allowed.
+Input may be suffixed with one (or none) of the following units, with up to 2 decimal points: "ms", "s", "m", "h", "d" (i.e. milliseconds, seconds, minutes, hours, days).
+If no unit is provided, the default unit is seconds.

     -n
         Number of consecutive counts in timeline mode (disabled by default).